-

 wizard scans your network for all Networked Robotics Corporation

-hardware and allows remote configuration of Ip addresses and
+hardware and allows remote configuration of both Ip addresses and

-regardless of whether the unit currently has a valid IP
+true regardless of whether our hardware initially has a valid IP

 address for your network.
 Each NTMS4 has a unique ID marked clearly on the